redxdev/Wake-old/README.md

 Wake is a small OpenGL game engine written in C++.
 It is built around a simple Actor/Component framework.

+## Scripting

+Wake supports Lua for scripting via LuaJIT.
+Scripts can be found in the Distribution directory under game, lib, and config.

 ## Actors

 An actor is anything that is in the world.
 Every physical (and many non-physical) objects are represented as actors.
 Every actor